-Several options will be available to commuters traveling in and around the Raleigh area during the Fortify project.
+Several options are available to commuters traveling in and around the Raleigh area during the Fortify project.

 Public Transportation Options

-- Daily express bus service between downtown Raleigh and Johnston County.
+- Daily express bus service is now available between downtown Raleigh and the following areas:

 - Designated park-and-ride lots for public transit commuters